 One of the most convenient ways for tourists to make some cash profits is buying goods from one of the many wholesale markets found in Thailand and selling them back home.
-Bangkok is the city where you can find local made products and even products imported from China.
+Bangkok is the city where you can find locally made Thai products and even products imported from China.

 Sampeng Market located in Bangkok’s Chinatown is one area I think is the best place to find products and goods sold at wholesale prices.

 Of course if you’re coming to Thailand for vacation you can’t really buy big and large ticket items like teak coffee tables.
 Good luck shoving one of those in your check in luggage.